 Losing a parent is already hard enough, but what if they have left an estate that is burdened by unpaid back taxes?
 This can be very overwhelming and many people who find out there is a tax burden that is owed on their parent’s estate are very concerned.
-The short answer is that yes, you are responsible for your parent’s back taxes.
+The short answer is that you are responsible for your late parents’ back taxes.
 The more complex answer is that there are also inheritance tax laws that need to be followed in Pennsylvania that can complicate matters further.

 What is the Pennsylvania Inheritance tax?

 Pennsylvania is one of the six states that makes people pay inheritance tax when they inherit.
 If you are a spouse, you will not pay any inheritance tax, but if you are a more distant relation, you could pay as much as 15% tax on all the property, retirement funds, bank accounts, and other assets that the decedent has left to you.
 This can be a staggering amount of tax depending on the size of the estate.
 It’s no wonder that people in PA are concerned when they find out that their parents also owed back taxes they did not pay.

 In Pennsylvania, the decedent’s estate, or the beneficiary of a non-probate asset, will be charged the inheritance tax.
 You might find that this amount cannot be satisfied with the remainder of the estate, in which case, you should make sure that you secure a skilled lawyer to help you navigate the process of dealing with the remaining tax burden.

 There are some instances where estate planning might have prevented tax from being assessed for your inheritance.
 These situations include joint ownership which can lower the tax burden to half, or a trust being in place.
 Your loved one might also have given items to you as outright gifts.
 This does not mean that you will not have to pay the back tax debt that is owed on your parent’s estate, however.
 You might still have to use the proceeds of your inheritance to pay back all of your parent’s debts in full.